YuriDevAT/nikki-my-diary/README.md

 :bangbang: In progress.
-I am updating my progress on the app every day.
+I am updating my progress here after every finished step.

 :exclamation:This is a project created for the Auth0 x Hashnode Hackathon in August 2021.